appseconnect/docs/_posts/2018-09-17-getting-started.md

 5. The Actions inside a schema can be viewed by clicking on the + sign.
 The ADD ACTION option is provided for Adding Actions inside a Schema.
 ![Add-Action](/staticfiles/root/media/Add-Action.PNG)

-**Protip:** Default Schemas would only be present for the BASE APPS.
+**Protip:** Default Schemas would only be present for the Pre-packaged APPS.
 {: .notice--info}

 ### Adapter